dekarrin/ictiobus/docs/fishi-usage.md

 with the string, and successively continue replacing non-terminals with a string they could derive until only terminal symbols remain.
 Any time there are multiple alternatives to select from, you take your pick as to which one to derive.
-Any string of terminals that your able to derive this way is said to be "in" the grammar, and thus is a valid string in the language it describes.
+Any string of terminals that you're able to derive this way is said to be "in" the grammar, and thus is a valid string in the language it describes.

 For example, given the following CFG: